A New Mini: The Canyon

 Anyrail draws all bridges as trestles, but the straight one in this case (foreground in the middle picture) will probably be a truss bridge instead.

 With 10 inch radius curves, this will use the same kind of equipment as the Southwest themed mini I built last year.
-I may get a couple more Mount Blue passenger cars, and this time do them in the D&RGW/Durango & Silverton gold, silver and black paint scheme.
+I may get a couple more Mount Blue passenger cars, and this time do them in the D&RGW/Durango & Silverton gold, silver and black paint scheme -- but I'll likely letter them for the Lockwood & San Emigdio.

 Comments